tcarland/spark-hs-chart/README.md

 A helm chart for deploying the Spark History Server to Kubernetes using S3 Object Storage for Spark EventLogs.
 Some of the existing charts do not account for the S3 requirements.
+This was created for Spark3 using S3 for the history logs.

 <br>